libgdx/gdx-box2d/README.md

 This project contains java bindings for the v3 release of [Box2D](https://github.com/erincatto/box2d).
 The project is build from commit [c7ce16a072173c3c19e8107838b90b419456459d](https://github.com/erincatto/box2d/tree/c7ce16a072173c3c19e8107838b90b419456459d).

+> [!CAUTION]
+> The API is considered incubating and may change at any point.

 ## Installation

 The current version is: 0.1-SNAPSHOT